-To be able to utilize the relation of Eq.~\eqref{TR-diff} one can further decompose the components of the Green function in Eq.~\eqref{GF-s} into terms that are either even or odd under time reversal symmetry~\cite{fransson2017microscopic}.
-This can be done by introducing $G_{ij}^{\eta \kappa}$ where the first index $\eta$ has been introduced and explained after Eq.~\eqref{GF-s} while the second index $\kappa$ can be viewed as an indicator whether the terms that are time reversal invariant and those are not, i.e, $\kappa$ can be $0$ or $1$, but the exact relation is explained below.
+To be able to utilize the relation of Eq.~\eqref{TR-diff} one can further decompose the components of the Green function in Eq.~\eqref{GF-s} into terms that are either even or odd under space reversal~\cite{fransson2017microscopic}.
+This can be done by introducing $G_{ij}^{\eta \kappa}$ where the first index $\eta$ has been introduced and explained after Eq.~\eqref{GF-s} while the second index $\kappa$ can be viewed as an indicator whether the terms that are space reversal invariant and those are not, i.e, $\kappa$ can be $0$ or $1$.
 This decomposition of the Green function can be summarised as,

 where $G^{00}_{ij}$ and $\vec{G}^1_{ij}$ are time reversal invariant while $G^{01}_{ij}$ and $\vec{G}^0_{ij}$ are not.
 Sometimes it is convenient to write the $x$, $y$ or $z$ dependent components of the Green function as vectors, i.e.~$\vec{G}^\kappa$.
-This decomposition also plays a useful role in how the Green function behave under site exchange, since in a real local basis~\cite{fransson2017microscopic} we have that
+This decomposition also plays a useful role in how the Green function behaves under site exchange, since in a real local basis~\cite{fransson2017microscopic} we have the expression

-In fact, it has been shown~\cite{fransson2017microscopic} that these two index Green functions are decomposed in terms that produce local charge-, $G^{00}$ or spin-densities, $\vec{G}^{0}$, and charge-, $G^{01}$, and spin-currents $\vec{G}^{1}$, respectively, an aspect we will come back to.
+In fact, it has been shown~\cite{fransson2017microscopic} that these two-index Green functions are decomposed in terms that produce local charge-, $G^{00}$ or spin-densities, $\vec{G}^{0}$, and charge-, $G^{01}$, and spin-currents $\vec{G}^{1}$, respectively, an aspect we will come back to.

 We can express both the Green function and its time reversed version as a superposition of these two index decomposed Green functions, as